 A beautiful new Aso-oke fabric with a striking combination of maroon, blue and white stripes centred within a dark blue weave.
-(Please note colours may appear differently on your monitor/screen)
+Available by the metre OR as a bundle.
+Options described below.

-Aso-Oke (pronounced ah-SHOW-kay) is short for Aso Ilu Oke which means clothes from the up-country.
-It is also sometimes refereed to as Aso-Ofi.
-It is a hand woven cloth made mostly by the Yoruba tribe of south west Nigeria.
-It is woven in strips and these strips are sewn together to make clothing.
+Aso-Oke (pronounced ah-SHOW-kay) is short for Aso Ilu Oke which means cloth from the up-country.
+It is a hand loom, woven cloth made mostly by the Yoruba people of south-west Nigeria.
+It is of a similar tradition to woven Kente cloth from Ghana and is woven in strips which are traditionally sewn together to make clothing.

 Woven strip fabric